DuncanMays/axon-ECRG/README.md

 #### How do I find workers on my network?

 It can be a logistical challenge to keep track of the IP addresses of the workers on your network.
 To help with this task, axon comes with a discovery module that can be used to discover workers and other entities.
+If I had two workers on my network I could find their IP addresses you running the following command in a python terminal:

 `axon.discovery.broadcast_discovery(num_hosts=2, timeout=3)`

+This would return the following array of IP addresses:

 `['192.168.2.19', '192.168.2.26']`

 The function `broadcast_discovery` will search for axon entities that are listenning on the default port, and will return a list of the IP addresses of all the entities it finds.
 By default it spends 10 seconds searching, but this can be set with the timeout option.
 If you know how many workers are on your network, you can tell axon to stop looking after it finds a certain number of hosts with the num_hosts option, saving the time it takes to wait for the timeout.

 RPCs can also be run in their own thread or a Process by passing `executor='Thread'` or `executor='Process'` to the rcp decorator.
+Be warned that this feature is on the chopping block, to be replaced by literal `ThreadPool` or `ProcessPool` executors rather than threads and processes instantiated per call.